nabeelscicom/DistilCodec_nabeel/README.md

 The Joint Laboratory of International Digital Economy Academy (IDEA) and Emdoor, in collaboration with Emdoor Information Technology Co., Ltd., and Shenzhen Yijiayiban Information Technology Co., Ltd, has launched DistilCodec - A Single-Codebook Neural Audio Codec (NAC) with 32768 codes trained on uniersal audio.
 The foundational network architecture of DistilCodec adopts an Encoder-VQ-Decoder framework similar to that proposed in Soundstream.
 The encoder employs a ConvNeXt-V2 structure, while the vector quantization module implements the GRFVQ scheme.
 The decoder employs a ConvTranspose1d based architectural configuration similar to HiFiGAN.
-The training methodol- ogy of DistilCodec follows a similar approach to HiFiGAN, incorporating three types of
+The training methodology of DistilCodec follows a similar approach to HiFiGAN, incorporating three types of
 discriminators: Multi-Period Discriminator (MPD), Multi-Scale Discriminator (MSD), and Multi- STFT Discriminator (MSFTFD).
 Here is the architecture of Distilcodec:
 ![The Architecture of DistilCodec](./data/figures/distilcodec_architecture.jpg)